ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 !!!important
     Due to a bug in the Elixir MongoDB driver, SystemLink cannot connect to MongoDB instances where there is either the `-` or the `_` characters in the MongoDB username provided in the form input or connection string.

-When using a stand-alone MongoDB instance, replica set, or Atlas, you have the option to the data stored within the database.
+When using a stand-alone MongoDB instance, replica set, or Atlas, you have the option to encrypt the data stored within the database.
 This is built into MongoDB Atlas or requires [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced) for stand-alone or replica sets.

 ### Connecting to Standalone MongoDB instance

 Using a separate server to host MongoDB provides for greater reliability and lower resource utilization for your SystemLink server.

 You may use the supplied form input in **NI SystemLink Sever Configuration** when connecting to a server hosting a single standalone MongoDB instance.
-Refer to [Connecting to a Remote Mongo Database](https://www.ni.com/documentation/en/systemlink/latest/setup/remote-mongo-database/) for steps to connect with this method.
+Refer to [Connecting to a Remote Mongo Database](https://www.ni.com/documentation/en/systemlink/latest/setup/remote-mongo-database/) for more information.

 ### Connecting to MongoDB with Replica Sets